 Having a right and continuous performance management system helps an organization to convert, monitor, provide feedback and course correct, strategize the long-term objectives and its execution.

-How to Implement a Continuous Performance Management Cycle
+How do you Implement a Continuous Performance Management System?

 Step 1: Build Documentation

 As an HR manager, you should construct your organization’s continuous performance management toolkit while keeping your company’s goals, objectives, and culture at the forefront of your efforts.A robust performance management cycle starts with you.
 Before presenting these performance management alterations to upper management, you must create comprehensive documentation elucidating the significance of these changes and providing guidance on their incorporation into the review process for managers.

 It’s at this stage you need to consider the following options:

 - What company-wide standards will employees be evaluated on?

 - How will you evaluate employee productivity?
 (Scoring, grading, long-form data, etc)

 - How and when does employee performance observation take place?